Singer-songwriter Lou Reed performing at the Hammersmith Odeon in 1975.

 Ma Rainey

 Posthumously deemed the Mother of Blues, Ma Rainey rose to stardom in the early 1920s through her raspy voice.
-She threw at least one queer sex party, which led to her arrest; she was later bailed out of jail by her rumored lover and fellow blues singer Bessie Smith.
+She threw a "lesbian party," which led to her arrest; she was later bailed out of jail by her rumored lover and fellow blues singer Bessie Smith.
 The most famous of her songs to reference her sexuality, "Prove It on Me Blues," proclaims: "I mean to follow everywhere she goes/ Folks say I'm crooked/ I didn't know where she took it/ I want the whole world to know."

 Lady Gaga performs onstage during the 64th Annual GRAMMY Awards.